connectsolutions/best-practices/js/Backbone.md

   - It should create and maintain relative collections in memory.

   - It should create views as needed and pass in needed collections or new created modules as needed.

+4. Module Views

+  - Utilize the features of Backbone Composer (https://github.com/nnance/backbone-viewmanager) to simplify view rendering and life cycle management.
+Documentation can be found at https://github.com/nnance/backbone-composer/wiki/usage.